utelecon/utelecon.github.io/en/matlab/index.md

 ---

 ## Introduction
-The University of Tokyo has introduced the software 「[MATLAB](https://jp.mathworks.com/products/matlab.html)」provided by MathWorks, and supports its use on individual terminals, on shared terminals for education and research, and on [the supercomputer system](https://www.cc.u-tokyo.ac.jp/guide/application/introduction-matlab.php) (in Japanese) provided by the Information Technology Center.
+The University of Tokyo has introduced the software "[MATLAB](https://www.mathworks.com/products/matlab.html)" provided by MathWorks, and supports its use on individual terminals, on shared terminals for education and research, and on [the supercomputer system](https://www.cc.u-tokyo.ac.jp/guide/application/introduction-matlab.php) (in Japanese) provided by the Information Technology Center.

 ## About MATLAB